 In these Rules:

-MIoD means the Mauritius Institute of Directors situated at 1st Floor, Standard Chartered Tower, 19 Cybercity, Ebene.
+MIoD means the Mauritius Institute of Directors situated on the 1st Floor, Standard Chartered Tower, 19 Cybercity, Ebene.

 Membership Programme means the programme of affinity benefits negotiated for members by the MIoD